jhulten/jeffreyhulten.com/_posts/2009-04-16-nfjs-spring-2009-day-three.markdown

 Michael mentioned a book, [Guerrilla Capacity Planning](http://www.amazon.com/gp/product/3540261389?ie=UTF8&tag=mylibrary01-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=3540261389) by Neil Gunther.
 It covers a lot of the mathematics of scalability and capacity planning.

-There are only two ways to increase scalability: decrease contention or decrease conherency.
+There are only two ways to increase scalability: decrease contention or decrease coherency.
 Why is "improve performance" not on the list?
 Increasing performance increases capacity.
 Scalability is the measure of how added resources impact added capacity.
 Increasing performance can reduce your need for scalability, but does not benefit scalability.
-An interesting side note was that increasing performance generally means making the serial portion ([pmath]sigma[/pmath]) a larger portion of the total time.
+An interesting side note was that increasing performance generally means making the serial portion (
+$$ \sigma $$
+) a larger portion of the total time.
 This means that as you spend more time on performance, you actually create a situation where you will reach maximum capacity with fewer processing resources.

 ### Brewer's Conjecture